-To study the effect of number of passes n have been shown in fig. 8 the values determined for tests B.2; B.3; B.4. to getter with the hardness of etalon test.
+To study the effect of number of passes n have been shown in fig. 8 the values determined for tests B.2, B.3, B.4, together with the hardness of etalon test.
 The tests have been obtained without lubrication, applying the same finishing force.
-From the trend results that the hardness significantly increases compared with the etalon one and proportional increases with the number of passes.
+From the trend results that, the hardness significantly increases compared with the etalon one and proportional increases with the number of passes.
+Observation, the maximum value of the hardness obtained shows a significant increase of over 50%.
+Can be noticed, that, for test B.6, (n=2 passes, applied force of 328.5daN, with lubricant) the increase is over 70%.